If I had a drug of choice it would be peyote. No, not really.

 Now there’s a thought to ponder while shampooing my hair.

-Alas, I’m going to pack away my metaphors and wonderings today because I need to go write more of my own personal dribble that has me coming apart at he seems.
+Alas, I’m going to pack away my metaphors and wonderings today because I need to go write more of my own personal dribble that has me coming apart at the seams.
 But first, why lie?
 I’m headed back to the words for another hit.